LichiMan/EZLookdevTools/README.md

 It can also assign colors in the VP, matching the colors of the maya Viewport materials and wireframe.

 <img width="100%" src="docs/images/katanaEZCollections2.png" alt="EZSurfacing Tools" style="margin-right: 10px;" />

-It can also be used to create collections of all unique values for any give attribute.

 <img width="40%" src="docs/images/katanaEZCollectionsShelves.jpg" alt="EZSurfacing Tools" style="margin-right: 10px;" />